Tell us about your case, and we will tell you how we can help!

 Fresno Child Support Lawyers

 The divorce settlement process often involves challenging issues, and one of the most significant concerns is how the parents will navigate raising their children.
-The resolution of child support becomes crucial, not only for the settlement itself but also for the well-being of the children and their parents.
+The resolution of child support plays a major role in both the settlement and the well-being of the children and their parents.

 Contact the Fresno child support lawyers at Arnold Law Group, APC, by calling (559) 900-1263 or by using our online contact form to schedule an initial consultation.

-As defined by the law, child support is the ongoing financial expenditures and payments necessary to pay for a child’s living and medical costs.
-Both parents have a responsibility to financially support their children.
-The courts may issue an order to either one or both parents to make ongoing payments to their child’s custodial guardian to cover the necessary expenses.
+The law defines child support as ongoing financial payments that cover a child’s living and medical costs.
+Both parents must provide financial support for their children.
+A court may order one or both parents to make regular payments to the custodial guardian to cover necessary expenses.

 What Are the Laws Regarding Child Support?

-Most child support payments are ordered to be made on a monthly basis until the child turns 18 (in most cases) or becomes independent.
-If a child cannot be self-supporting due to a disability, the child support order may continue after they reach the age of 18.
+Most child support payments are due monthly until the child turns 18 or becomes independent.
+If a child cannot support themselves due to a disability, the child support order can continue after the age of 18.

 How to Obtain a Child Support Order